Lemoncode/nextjs-typescript-by-sample/00-hello-next/readme.md

 },
 ```

-- Let's create our first page (by convention the will fall under the pages subfolder).
+- Let's create our first page (by convention it should fall under the pages subfolder).

 _./pages/index.js_